docentDavid/card-designs/README.md

 # Travel Card Showcase

-A modern, responsive travel destination card showcase built with Next.js and Tailwind CSS.
+A modern, responsive travel destination card showcase built with the AI of V0, Next.js and Tailwind CSS.
 Features multiple card layouts with a consistent design system and accessibility features.

 ![Travel Card Showcase Preview](screenshot.png)